 Head to Shakespeare & Co after dark

 Paris’s beloved independent English language bookstore is worth a peruse.
-Its connection to the “Lost Generation” (Fitzgerald, Hemingway, Stein, etc.) has made Shakespeare and Co something of an institution over the years, and as such, it’s packed with tourists pretty much every day.
+Its connection to the “Lost Generation” (Fitzgerald, Hemingway, Stein, etc.) has made Shakespeare and Co something of an institution over the years.
+As such, it’s packed with tourists pretty much every day.
 Come nightfall, though, and it’s much quieter.
 The store stays open for shoppers until 10 pm and plays host to a series of cool events, everything from jazz gigs to late night book readings.
 Check it out.

 Check out some street art